Kim Dotcom Wants to Keep Your Virtual Life Private

 Right now, MEGA is basically a cloud storage collaboration, but with privacy at its core.
 Our next step is increasing the communication aspect, which is where email and messaging come in.
 This isn't about trying to get privacy and security for the tech experts, who can install their own and are happy to do configuration and key management and certificates.
 We're really focused on how we get privacy for everyone.

-When you say "everyone," do you mean everyone who grew up using a computer, or, like, my grandpa?
+When you say "everyone", do you mean everyone who grew up using a computer, or, like, my grandpa?

-No downloads, no plugins—everything just has to be automated, no extra steps.
+No downloads, no plugins; everything just has to be automated, no extra steps.
 The second thing we’ve learned is that people will not accept a compromise in functionality.

-Is this for people who want to avoid government surveillance?
+No, they won't.
+So is this for people who want to avoid government surveillance?

 Why do they want it then?